ElinVoss/omnimeta-saga-universe/archives/5th.md

     - Freeze ledgers
     - Commit approved work to Git
     - **NEVER mentions** that this story evolved through four conversations, deep dives, corrections, phases, etc.
-- **Knowledge cutoff:** The OmniMeta Space *knows* The Line That Holds saga as a complete, finished architecture.
+- **Knowledge cutoff:** The OmniMeta Space *knows* Grip That Holds saga as a complete, finished architecture.
 Period.
 No process memory.

 ***